ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 ---
 title: Zero-Knowledge Rollups
-description: An introduction to zero-knowledge rollups as a scaling solution used by the Ethereum community.
+description: An introduction to zero-knowledge rollups—a scaling solution used by the Ethereum community.
 lang: en
 sidebar: true
 ---